 Now that you’ve climbed up a temple, and ziplined over the jungle, it’s time to try your hand at rappelling down to Cenote Jaguar.
 With a height of 15 meters (49 ft.), it’s an easy descend down to the bottom that everyone can enjoy.
 In fact, many participants of varying backgrounds have enjoyed it from 80 year-olds to young kids.
 So if you’re a beginner, don’t worry, this is a great one to start off with.
 Once you’ve swam, cooled off and are feeling refreshed, jump into the jungle and take in the explosion of colorful plants and wildlife that inhabit this beautiful community.
 Walk through fields of color with yellow, purple and orange flowers surrounding your path as you make your way deeper into the jungle.

 Listen to the sounds of birds in the trees and enjoy the sight of brightly colored butterflies that pass your way.
 There are many species of butterflies in the Yucatan Peninsula but you can see the most diversity in the jungles of Coba.
 How many can you find before the day is over?
 Of course, there are more than just winged creatures to be seen in the Coba jungles.
 Snakes, toads, squirrels and even monkeys can be seen wandering the jungle floor and climbing up the tallest trees.

 Setting out on a gentle canoe trip on fresh water lagoon you will be able to appreciate the exquisite natural surroundings.

-Experience the amazing feeling of flying through the pristine rainforest and over the Cayman Cenote or the Cenote de la vida.
+Experience the amazing feeling of flying through the pristine rainforest and over the Cayman Cenote.

 A refreshing dip in the crystal clear, fresh water of the cenotes (underground caves).